Vyral/sandy-eagon-blog/_posts/2025-05-19-the-no1-reason-manufactured-home-sales-fail-in-washington.md

   handled (and how to avoid them).
 enclosure:
 pullquote: >-
-  Title issues can cost you thousands and block your home sale—don’t wait to check yours.
+  If your title isn’t eliminated, you likely can’t get traditional financing, which can cost you tens of thousands.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true